tomcastleman/laravel-memcached-plus/README.md

 This section discusses the Laravel cache configuration file `config/cache.php`.

-This package makes the following extra configuration items are available for use with a memcached store:
+This package makes the following extra configuration items available for use with a memcached store:

 * `persistent_id` - [`Memcached::__construct`] (http://php.net/manual/en/memcached.construct.php)
 explains how this is used